Stuck in Trauma: 8 Hidden Reasons You Feel Emotionally Frozen

 “Why does this still affect me?”

 The common misunderstanding is that being stuck in trauma means you’re holding on.
-But what’s really happening is your nervous system is holding on to protection.
+But what’s really happening is that your nervous system is holding on to its protective state.
 Your brain is trying to prevent pain from repeating.

 As Bessel van der Kolk writes in The Body Keeps the Score, trauma is not just remembered; it is relived in the nervous system1.
 Your body reacts before your mind understands.